Sujith-2193/IconDeck/README.md

 # 🎨 IconDeck

 IconDeck is a lightweight web-based tool that allows users to easily **browse, preview, and download icons**.
-It's perfect for developers and designers looking for a quick and simple interface to grab icon assets.
+It's perfect for developers and designers looking for a quick and simple interface to grab icon assets inspired by VINOD J.

 ## 🚀 Features